Robert Furman: World War II

 In July 1945, Furman personally escorted half of the uranium-235 necessary for the Little Boy atomic bomb to the Pacific island of Tinian.
 Accompanied by Captain James F. Nolan, a radiologist with Project Alberta, Furman set out by car from Santa Fe to Albuquerque on July 14, then travelled by air to Hamilton Field, California.
 The men boarded the cruiser USS Indianapolis at Hunters Point Naval Shipyard, and crossed the Pacific to Tinian, arriving on July 26.
 A few days after leaving Tinian, the Indianapolis was torpedoed and sunk by a Japanese submarine with the loss of over 800 men.

 Later life

 Furman left the army the year after the war ended and founded Furman Builders Inc. in Rockville, Maryland.
 The firm built hundreds of homes, schools and commercial buildings, including the Potomac Mills shopping mall in Woodbridge, Virginia, the Metropolitan Baptist Church in Washington, D.C., and the United States embassy in Nicaragua.
 He married Mary Eddy in 1952.
-They had four children: a son, David, and three daughters, Martha Keating, Julia Costello and Serena Furman.
+They had two children: a son, David, and daughter Serena.
+His stepdaughters, Martha Keating and Julia Costello, were Mary Eddy's children from a previous marriage.

 For the most part, Furman kept quiet about his exploits during the war.
 He served as president of the local Rotary Club and sang baritone in a barbershop quartet.
-He retired in 1993, and died of metastatic melanoma on October 14, 2008 at Buckingham's Choice retirement community in Adamstown, Maryland at the age of 93.
+He retired in 1993, and died of metastatic melanoma on October 14, 2008, at Buckingham's Choice retirement community in Adamstown, Maryland, at the age of 93.